 “Thank you,” he said.
 “Thank you for visiting my country.”

 We turned and walked down to the beach.
 Looking around, I saw no “gringos”.
-In fact, the only caucasians we’d seen since Panama were a pair of middle-aged Europeans, dressed in African safari khakis and boots, sitting outside of a hotel directly across from of the airfield in Bahia Solano.
+In fact, the only caucasians we’d seen since Panama were a pair of middle-aged Europeans, dressed in African safari gear, sitting outside of a hotel directly across from of the airstrip in Bahia Solano.
 Tumaco, however, was a larger city, with roads to the major cities and a link to Ecuador.
 So I asked Nestor, our Guardacosta friend, “Do a lot of foreigners come here?”

 “Ten boats?”
 I said.
 “Only ten boats came here last year?”

 The west coast of Colombia was untamed.
-In certain “resort cities” like Bahia Solano and Nuquí, the dirt roads and downtown strips were reminiscent of the wild west – except that everybody had a smartphone.
+In certain “resort cities” like Bahia Solano and Nuquí, the dirt roads and downtown strips were reminiscent of the wild west (minus the smartphones everyone carried around).
 Still, never in my life had I been to a place so beautiful with people so genuinely happy to host.

-South America is a world of extremes, so knowing what we do now, if I were asked if we should’ve sailed around Colombia to get to Ecuador—saving time and energy; skirting pirates; avoiding uncharted rocks that stuck out of the sea like spines; sleeping without stress; and arriving without the frustration of having sailed backward as often as forward—I’d say no. In fact, I might even do it again.
-Though, this time, I’d sail with the current, south to north, and with the wind at our back.
+South America is a world of extremes.
+Knowing what we know now, if asked whether we should’ve sailed around Colombia to get to Ecuador—saving time and energy; skirting pirates; avoiding uncharted rocks that stuck out of the sea like spines; sleeping without stress; and arriving without the frustration of having sailed backward as often as forward—I’d say no. In fact, I might even do it again.
+Only, this time, I’d sail in the direction of the current, from south to north, with the wind at our back.